 Unlike Instagram, pin links play a big role on Pinterest, helping establish the credibility of the content.
 A good pin should always lead back to a reputable website that’s relevant to the pin’s content.
 Even more importantly, Pinterest’s algorithm views good quality sources as one of the most important aspects of a Pinner’s experience.

-Consider adding a text overlay to your image (see image to the right) to help make what it’s about really clear.
+Consider adding a text overlay to your image to help make what it’s about really clear.
 This practice is perfectly acceptable (and common) on Pinterest.

 Also, take your pin a step further by including a strong description that starts with your primary keywords positioned in the first few words of the description.

 At times, doing both may seem a bit repetitive, but not everyone looks at descriptions beyond the first few words.
+Additionally, Pinterest’s algorithm looks at pins in their entirety when ordering search results.
 If a pinner doesn’t click to expand the pin, at least s/he will still be clear what the pin is about from the image, text overlay and the beginning of the description.

 In summary, how-to, instructional and actionable pins outperform other content on Pinterest.
 Create pins with beautiful vertical images that help pinners solve a problem, learn how to do something (diy), plan for an upcoming life event or help them turn their dreams into reality.